cmb69/extedit_xh/README.md

 Localization is done under `Language`.
 You can translate the character strings to your own language if there is no appropriate language file available, or customize them according to your needs.</p>

-The look of Extedit_XH can be customized under `Stylesheet`.

 <!-- TODO: customization of the editor -->